Banksy confirms new mural in north London

 Bright green paint has been sprayed on the building, in front of a cut-back tree, creating the impression of being its foliage.

-A stencil of a person holding a pressure hose has been sketched onto the building as well.
+A stencil of a person holding a pressure hose has also been sketched on to the building.

 The vivid paint colour matches that used by Islington Council for street signs in the area.